elvis972602/Kemono-scraper/README.md

 you can get cookies easily by using Chrome extension [Get cookies.txt LOCALLY](https://chrome.google.com/webstore/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc)
 #### Windows
-Windows can detect the cookie file automatically
+Windows can detect the cookie file automatically(Not supported in no_cookies_detection version)
 `--cookie-browser string`
 which browser to use, default is chrome (supported: chrome, firefox, edge , opera, vivaldi)

 ### Download Option
 `--link [<urls>]`